Easy-BS/v0.1.1/README.md

 (TBD)

----

 ============================================================
 ## ⚠️ Project Status
 ============================================================

 This project is under active academic development.
-Interfaces, APIs, and workflows may change as research progresses.
+Interfaces, APIs, and workflows may evolve as the research progresses.

----

 ============================================================
 ## 📄 Related Paper